-9. Hold down the Ctrl key while you select two ready drives in the Drives panel on the left.

-You must select an even number of drives.

-- 10. Click Add To Array to move the drives to a proposed drive group configuration in the Disk Groups panel.
+- 9. Hold down the Ctrl key while you select two ready drives in the Drives panel on the left.
+You must select an even number of drives. - 10.
+Click Add To Array to move the drives to a proposed drive group configuration in the Disk Groups panel.
 If you need to undo the changes, click Reclaim. - 11.
 Choose whether to use power save mode. - 12.
 Choose whether to use drive encryption.

-NOTEA RAID 1 virtual drive can contain up to 16 drive groups and up to 32 drives in a single span.
+A RAID 1 virtual drive can contain up to 16 drive groups and up to 32 drives in a single span.
 (Other factors, such as the type of controller, can limit the number of drives.)
 You must use two drives in each RAID 1 drive group in the span.
-NOTE drive groups and up to 32 drives in a single span.
-(Other factors, such as the type of controller, can limit the number of drives.)
-You must use two drives in each RAID 1

-13. After you finish selecting drives for the drive group, click Accept DG.

-14. Click Next.
+- 13. After you finish selecting drives for the drive group, click Accept DG. - 14.
+Click Next.